SoftwareImpacts/SIMPAC-2023-33/README.md

 The ordering of the array within a patch follows the standard C convention and can be reshaped in 2D and 3D to the actual size of the path.

-More information describing settings and analysis procedures used for actual scientific results are given in an open-access [paper](https://arxiv.org/abs/2109.08121).
+More information describing settings and analysis procedures used for actual scientific results are given in an open-access [paper](https://arxiv.org/abs/2109.08121) and a collection of corresponding analysis notebooks are uploaded to a [Mendeley Data repository](https://data.mendeley.com/datasets/f9wntyw39x).
 Some example Python analysis scripts can be found in the [examples](examples).
 The [first steps](examples/first_steps) demonstrate how the simulated data is accurately read-in from disk to numpy arrays using the provided [get field data module](examples/get_field_data.py).
 [Harmonic generation](examples/harmonic_generation) in various forms is sketched as one application showing nonlinear quantum vacuum effects.